What we mean by Craft/Object arts

 Track record requirements

 For a craft/object artist, success means at least one public exhibition of a body of work that achieved a degree of critical or sales success.
+This does not include presentations made as part of a course of study.

 Craft/Object activities we support